 Magisk Manager is the app that helps you manage the root apps and allow you to install, update or delete the modules.
 It can also hide root access from specific apps and gives you the ability to install, update or uninstall the Magisk within the app.

 - MagiskSU: It manages your root apps and gives you the option to Grant or Deny the permission of any application.

-- Magic Mount: It will Modify system/vendor without tampering the partitions.
+- Magic Mount: It will Modify the system/vendor without tampering with the partitions.